cs230-stanford/website-winter-2020/README.md

 Open the Markdown file (`.md`) for the page you want to edit.
 Generally, don't edit the first few rows of text between `--` and `--`.
 Notice that if you edit this page then reload the website, your changes will have been added.
 Don't forget to **commit your changes** to the Github page.

 ### Build and serve the website locally
-- Run `bundle exec jekyll serve --baseurl ""`.
+- Run `./run.sh`.
 - A local version of the website should be accessible at `http://127.0.0.1:4000`.

 ### Publish the website
-- You can run `sh deploy.sh` now for deployment if you have set up the SSH config for rice.stanford.edu
+- You can run `./deploy.sh` now for deployment if you have set up the SSH config for rice.stanford.edu
 #### Generate a publishable version
 From terminal run `JEKYLL_ENV=production jekyll build` in the top folder for a local version of the website.
 A publishable HTML version of the website will be available in the `_site` folder.